Is it safe to take stool softeners to treat pregnancy constipation?

 Stool softeners are generally considered safe during pregnancy.

 - Drink plenty of fluids.
 Water is a good choice.
-Fruit juice — especially prune juice — also can help.
+Prune juice also can help.

 - Include physical activity in your daily routine.
-Daily walks and other aerobic activities can help prevent pregnancy constipation.
+Being active can help prevent pregnancy constipation.

 - Include more fiber in your diet.
 Choose high-fiber foods, such as fruits, vegetables, beans and whole grains.
-With your health care provider's OK, consider a fiber supplement, such as Metamucil.
+With your health care provider's OK, consider a fiber supplement, such as Metamucil or Citrucel.